michaelcloran/my-dungeon/README.md

 ## How to play

-When the user enters the game they are shown a Room list and asked for a room number which they have to type and press enter then once in the room the contents of the room is decribed at the upper area of the room menu which has options to go north east west and south/door exit.
+When the user enters the game they are shown a Room list and asked for a room number which they have to type and press enter then once in the room the contents of the room is described at the upper area of the room menu which has options to go north east west and south/door exit.

 If the player wants to cheat they can scroll up to the level plan which shows all rooms and entities